wsaults/blog/index.md

 And that's it!
 You're now ready to add tasks to your Firebase Firestore!!
 Thanks for joining me on this adventure.

-You can view the entire project on [github](https://github.com/wsaults/ToDoFirebaseSwiftUI)
+You can view the entire project on [github](https://github.com/wsaults/ToDoFirebaseSwiftUI).

 Find top Swift development talent on [Toptal.com](https://www.toptal.com/swift).

+---

+### Things to make this post better:
+- Add details to the repository and view models
+- Add screenshots of the app UI state
+- Add more notes about why Swift/SwiftUI is so Rad.